 Berkeley’s world-class education and research depend on the ready access offered by the Library to a comprehensive record of human knowledge, together with the latest discoveries in every field of learning.

-From rare and precious manuscripts to thousands of titles used in day-to-day research, the University Library’s French collection supports students and faculty in Berkeley’s academic departments and programs.
-The holdings range from core collections housed in the Doe and Moffitt Libraries to specialized research materials in our fourteen subject specialty libraries.
+From rare and precious manuscripts to thousands of titles used in day-to-day research, the University Library’s Canadian collection supports students and faculty in Berkeley’s academic departments and programs.
+The holdings range from core collections housed in the Doe Library and Gardner Main Stacks to specialized research materials in our fourteen subject specialty libraries.
 Just as Berkeley’s academic programs consistently rank at the top among their peers worldwide, the Library's collections that support those departments are internationally renowned for their depth and breadth.

 The University Library is seeking private support to maintain the excellence of its collections.
 The cost of building these collections has increased dramatically, due to spiraling book and journal costs, as well as to the declining value of the dollar.
 It is due, as well, to a burgeoning of new information - a dramatic rise in the number and specialization of journals, the availability of full text and searchable electronic versions of items previously held only in print, and the emergence of new genres of digital content.

 Financial support is very important to the future development and ongoing curation of the library's collections.
 Contributions provide funding for expensive resources, specialized equipment, conservation of rare books, and exhibits or special projects.
 Financial gifts may be unrestricted or support a specific library program, service, or collection.
 In addition to cash, the Library welcomes securities and other real or tangible property.